 Popular since the 1960s, floatation went through a brief surge in popularity in the 1980s when the New York Post reported in 1981 that women seem to reap most beneficial rewards.

 “Sessions in a tranquillity tank unknot forehead tension and relax tightened strings of the face.
 ‘I look and feel ten years younger,’ is not an uncommon comment.
-Plastic surgeons have always understood the aging factor of tension.
+Plastic surgeons have always understood the ageing factor of tension.
 When muscles behind the skin are in stress, they are reflected on the skins’ surface.
 When tensions are removed, the skin becomes as uncomplicated as a baby’s smooth visage.”

-Fortunately floatation – whose popularity may have suffered for lack of access – is making a comeback, with some media reporting that the ‘weightless trend’ is on the rise, while medical researcher Professor Shaun Holt recently told the New Zealand Herald that there is a surprising amount of research behind floatation.
+Fortunately, floatation – whose popularity may have suffered for lack of access – is making a comeback, with some media reporting that the ‘weightless trend’ is on the rise, while medical researcher Professor Shaun Holt recently told the New Zealand Herald that there is a surprising amount of research behind floatation.

 “There are no safety issues, I think there’s actually a lot of positive medical reasons to (float),” he said.